sandeepkunkunuru/math_training/README.md

 # Optimization Mathematics Learning Project

+🎉 **PROJECT COMPLETED!** 🎉

-This repository contains learning materials, examples, and exercises to help learn optimization mathematics from scratch, with a focus on understanding and eventually contributing to Google's OR-Tools project.
+This repository contains a comprehensive learning journey through optimization mathematics, from foundational concepts to advanced algorithms.
+All implementations are complete and tested, providing a solid foundation for contributing to Google's OR-Tools project.

+📋 **[View Complete Project Summary](PROJECT_COMPLETION_SUMMARY.md)** - See what was accomplished and your next steps!

 ## Directory Structure